Video Game / Alpha Bounce

 - Inexplicable Treasure Chests: Random loot floating in the vacuum of space?
 Why not?

-- Level Editor: There is one built into the game, but it's limited; only allowing you to rearrange blocks in existing levels rather than add/delete them, and there's no option to create a board from scratch.
-It also takes quite a while from first starting the game to unlock it.
+- Level Editor: There is one built into the game, but it's limited; only allowing you to rearrange blocks in existing levels rather than add/delete them, and there's no option to create a board from scratchnote It also takes quite a while from first starting the game to unlock it, requiring you to embark on a lengthy Fetch Quest for seven stars, including some that are positioned outside the Carbons Belt.

 - Live Item: